EthanC/Perplex/README.md

 Perplex requires Python 3.10 or greater.
 Required dependencies can be found in [`pyproject.toml`](https://github.com/EthanC/Perplex/blob/main/pyproject.toml).

+Requirements can be installed with `pip install -r requirements.txt` as well.

 A [TMDB API Key](https://www.themoviedb.org/settings/api) is required to enable media art and external information.

 ## Usage